Understanding the PriceLabs Neighborhood Data feature

 1. Last year today - This data shows the current market occupancy last year on the very same day.
 With this data, you can better evaluate whether bookings are coming in slower, faster, or at the same pace as last year.

-2. Last Year Final - This data provides the final occupancy of the past year which can also provide insights on the occupancy level for far out dates.
-For example, in the graph below for July 4th, the occupancy for 2023 (red) shows very low market occupancy, however, in last year's data, the occupancy is at 51.30% thus, this means that the occupancy can still pickup and you can expect more bookings to come in the next few months.
+2. Last Year Final - This data provides the final occupancy of the past year, which can also provide insights on the occupancy level for far-out dates.
+For example, in the graph below for July 4th, the 2023 (red) data shows very low market occupancy; however, in last year's data, the occupancy is at 51.30% thus, this means that the occupancy can still pick up, and you can expect more bookings to come in the next few months.

 2. Add Pickup